-The Preserve Manager will be responsible for enforcing public access guidelines and ensuring that only permitted recreational and general access activities occur within the Preserve.
+The Preserve Manager will be responsible for enforcing public access guidelines and ensuring that only preserve management activities occur within the Preserve.
 Enforcement of Preserve guidelines falls into two categories of offenses: minor and major infractions.

-• Minor infractions (e.g., hiking on a closed trail, bringing a dog into the Preserve, unauthorized equestrian use, excess irrigation running onto the Preserve from an adjacent property) shall be handled by the Preserve Manager through discussion and education of the offending party and a warning process.
-The Preserve Manager can work with other Preserve Managers and local community groups on a public education program to explain goals and regulations as well as educate the public on the area's resources (see Section 3.11, Public Outreach and Education).

-Major infractions (e.g., off-road vehicle use, cutting new trails, dumping, vandalism, encampments [itinerant workers and transients], hunting, and excessive repeat offenders of minor infractions) may require coordination between the Preserve Manager and law enforcement officials.
+- Minor infractions (e.g., public access, excess irrigation running onto the Preserve from an adjacent property) shall be handled by the Preserve Manager through discussion and education of the offending party and a warning process.
+The Preserve Manager can work with other Preserve Managers and local community groups on a public education program to explain goals and regulations as well as educate the public on the area's resources (see Section 3.11, Public Outreach and Education). - Major infractions (e.g., illegal off-road vehicle use, cutting new trails, illegal dumping, vandalism, illegal encampments [itinerant workers and transients], illegal hunting, and excessive repeat offenders of minor infractions) may require coordination between the Preserve Manager and law enforcement officials.
 Perpetrators of major infractions are often not caught due to the delay in response time.